lidofinance/lido-improvement-proposals/LIPS/lip-composite_beacon_report_receiver.md

 ## Abstract

-The `OrderedCallbacksArray` contract implements the aforementioned `IOrderedCallbacksArray` interface adding the access modifiers to allow storage changing calls (add/insert/remove) only originated by the `Voting` contract (having `require(msg.sender == Voting.address)` ).
-Another one contract (`CompositePostRebaseBeaconReceiver`) inherits `OrderedCallbacksArray` and implemens `IBeaconReportReceiver` interface while allowing to call `processLidoOracleReport` function only originated by the `LidoOracle` contract (having `require(msg.sender == LidoOracle.address)`).
+The `OrderedCallbacksArray` contract implements the `IOrderedCallbacksArray` interface (to add/insert/remove/view the callbacks) adding the access modifiers to allow storage changing calls (add/insert/remove) only originated by the `Voting` contract (having `require(msg.sender == Voting.address)` ).
+The second proposed contract (`CompositePostRebaseBeaconReceiver`) inherits `OrderedCallbacksArray` simultaneously implementing the `IBeaconReportReceiver` interface.
+It is allowed to call the `processLidoOracleReport` function only by the `LidoOracle` contract (having `require(msg.sender == LidoOracle.address)`).

 In the end, the `CompositePostRebaseBeaconReceiver` contract is a top-level entity implementing the current proposal.

 ## Motivation

 Currently, the `LidoOracle` [contract](https://docs.lido.fi/contracts/lido-oracle) provides only one slot for a quorum report intercepting callback (see [LidoOracle.setBeaconReportReceiver](https://docs.lido.fi/contracts/lido-oracle#setbeaconreportreceiver)).
 We plan to occupy this slot soon with a newly developed contract implementing the [LIP-6 coverage application mechanism](https://research.lido.fi/t/lip-6-in-protocol-coverage-proposal/1468).
-In contrast, we have a technical vision of the future cross-chain/L2 [upgrades](https://hackmd.io/f3416OoaS2e1l2xu_bX6SA), which may require to append additional callbacks propagating oracle beacon reports.
+In contrast, we have a technical vision of the future cross-chain/L2 [upgrades](https://hackmd.io/f3416OoaS2e1l2xu_bX6SA), which may require appending additional callbacks to propagate oracle beacon reports.

 ## Specification